DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-13/final-project-influences/index.md

 ## What We’re Doing Today

-Wednesday is a hands-on workshop day.
+Today is a hands-on workshop day.
 You’ll spend the class:

 1. Finding and researching an artistic influence
 2. Identifying how that influence creates their signature sound